Tips from a local for the Macon, Ga. Cherry Blossom Festival. My list of must-see events and more tips for visiting Macon during the festival.

 I couldn’t possibly tell you all of the events which take place during Macon’s Cherry Blossom Festival.
 These are a few of my family favorites we try not to miss.

 We have also enjoyed the parade in years past.
-Although I have never seen the Bed Race in person, I have heard nothing but good things about it and would love to watch in person one year.
+Although I have never seen the Bed Race in person, I have heard nothing but good things about it and would love to watch it in person one year.

 More Georgia Travel Ideas